MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/get-started.md

 Understand the minimum [System Requirements for Operations Manager](./system-requirements.md) for each Operations Manager component and any other considerations that apply.

-Before deploying Operations Manager, first start by understanding the [Planning Considerations](plan-overview.md) for the different roles, security configuration, guidance for an optimal SQL Server configuration, and more.
+Before deploying Operations Manager, first understand the [Planning Considerations](plan-overview.md) for the different roles, security configuration, guidance for an optimal SQL Server configuration, and more.

 Install Operations Manager in a simple or distributed configuration in your environment by following the [Deploying System Center - Operations Manager](deploy-overview.md) deployment guide.